AnzelleL23/bubbles/README.md

 - Chance to get very very close to nurse sharks and mantas.
 - Water was blue and visibility was generally great, though it was poorer at some of the deeper channel diving sites if I remember correctly.
 - Not ranked higher only because some places had massively bleached corals which is quite unfortunate.
-- Perfect for the ‘big stuff’ and drift diving.
+- Perfect for the 'big stuff' and drift diving.
 - **Highlights:** Sharks (all kinds), Manta rays

 ### Richelieu Rock (Thailand)